Disability Parking Permit Holders

 - To report a card lost or stolen contact Adelaide City Council Customer Centre (details below).

-The 2 hours free is calculated by removing the 1–2 hour fee from the total charge, for example:
+The 2 hours free provided by the UPark accessibility pass is calculated by removing the 1-2 hour fee from your final charge.

 Adelaide City Council Customer Centre